-Scope: Emission data collected for reporting to NEI will encompass industrial air pollution sources, area sources, non-road mobile sources, and on-road mobile sources which meet the reporting applicability requirements in 30 TAC § 101.10.
+Scope: Emission data collected for reporting to NEI will encompass industrial air pollution sources, area sources, non-road mobile sources, and on-road mobile sources.

 Reporting Frequency: Emissions inventories will be entered on an annual basis for point sources and every three years for area and mobile source emissions on a schedule set by mutual agreement between the TCEQ and EPA, Region 6.